Tachyons is a design system that allows you to design gorgeous interfaces in the browser with little effort.

 Tachyons import (

-@import 'tachyons';) you’ll see a comment that looks just
+@import 'tachyons';) you’ll see a comment on line 24 that looks just

 Once you uncomment the